danchoi/soywiki/README.markdown

 automatic indexing.

 SoyWiki makes a great writing aid, especially if you do your writing in Vim.
-It takes full advantage of Vim's split windows.
-You can have SoyWiki open in multiple Vim windows, and draft an essay or paper in another.
+You can have SoyWiki open in multiple Vim windows, and draft an essay or paper in another Vim window.
 Use SoyWiki with a large monitor, and you'll have your paper, essay, book, or screenplay written in no time.

 You don't need to shell out $$ for a tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing and navigating